patricioSchranz/picture-in-picture/README.md

 ## Description

-This project allows you to capture any browsertab or opened window and make it omnipresent on the top-level of your screen.
+This project allows you to capture any browsertab or open window and make it omnipresent on the top-level of your screen.

 ## About